Eden Brent: History

 "By the time I was 19, I’d nearly become sort of a groupie.
 I’d go hear him and request certain songs because I wanted to hear them and sort of watch over his shoulder a bit and watch the way he was playing.
 Sometimes I’d request the same thing over and over and then go home and try to learn it.
 Finally, after a few failures of not being able to pick it up on my own I was bold enough to ask him to teach me."In 1985, Ames took her under his wing for 16 years, nicknaming her Little Boogaloo.
 This apprenticeship advanced Brent’s talents.
 She was featured alongside Ames in the 1999 PBS documentary, Boogaloo & Eden: Sustaining the Sound, and in the 2002 South African production Forty Days in the Delta.

-Brent has appeared around the country at venues and events such as the Kennedy Center, the 2000 Republican National Convention, the 2005 presidential inauguration (sharing the bill with B.B.
-King), the Waldorf-Astoria Hotel, the British Embassy, Portland’s Waterfront Blues Festival, the Edmonton Blues Festival, the annual B.B.
-King Homecoming, and aboard the Legendary Rhythm & Blues Cruise.
+Since launching her career, Eden travels the United States and abroad performing in festivals such as Notodden, the Chicago Blues Festival, Cognac's Blues Passions, and the New Orleans Jazz & Heritage Festival.
+She is a frequent piano bar host aboard the Legendary Rhythm & Blues Cruise.